Home / Securing Thermal Cameras against Network Vulnerabilities

 “Our primary research data points to the fact that more than half of the cameras with out-of-date firmware (53.9%) contain known cybersecurity vulnerabilities.
 By extrapolating this to an average security network, nearly four out of every ten cameras are vulnerable to a cyber-attack,” Mathieu Chevalier, Lead Security Architect at Genetec, said in a statement. [iii]

-Opgal often releases firmware updates tested against an application security verification standard to ensure peace of mind.
+Opgal often releases firmware updates as downloadable files, for its thermal cameras, tested against an application security verification standard to ensure peace of mind and help reduce the incidence of cyber threats, hence protecting sensitive information.

-We are living in an increasingly connected world in which hackers will continue to exploit network security vulnerabilities.
+We are living in an increasingly connected world in which cyber threats and unauthorized access are increasing and hackers will continue to exploit network security vulnerabilities.
 Year on year, requirements for network cameras will increase, hence increasing the likelihood of an attack.
-It is crucial that cameras are appropriately secured to prevent them from becoming an open door to a network.
-Ensuring that best practices are adhered to can help prevent attacks, provide network integrity, and the continuous operation of a critical function.
-The purpose of the camera is to protect people and assets; therefore, an investment in a secure camera is essential.
+It is crucial that cameras are appropriately secured to prevent them from becoming an open door to a network and exposing sensitive information.
+Ensuring that best practices and a strong cybersecurity strategy are adhered to can help prevent attacks and unauthorized access, provide network integrity, and the continuous operation of a critical function.
+The purpose of the camera is to protect people and assets; therefore, an investment in secure thermal cameras is essential.

-This article is a short overview of cybersecurity features and by no means a comprehensive summary.
-For more information on cybersecurity or any other questions, please contact Opgal using the form below.
+This article is a short overview of cybersecurity features and by no means a comprehensive summary; for a more comprehensive explanation we recommend consulting with cybersecurity experts.
+For more information on how cyber threats may affect your security strategy or any other questions, please contact Opgal using the form below.

 To learn more about Opgal’s Sii OP thermal camera, visit https://www.opgal.com/products/sii-op.